qteatime/kate/docs/source/dev/manual/model/overview.rst

 device resource on their behalf.

-Because Kate runs on top of a web browser, processes are mapped to frames, and use the :ref:`full sandboxing capabilities of the browser`, as well as the appropriate :ref:`content security policy`.
+Because Kate runs on top of a web browser, processes are mapped to frames, and use the :ref:`full sandboxing capabilities of the browser <process sandboxing>`, as well as the appropriate :term:`content security policy`.
 Browsers on the other hand generally map frames to distinct processes at the OS level, but this varies depending on the browser's own sandboxing strategy.